ahmedtariq01/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 ![running the app locally](assets/week1/apprun01.jpg)

+- I checked the app is running on port 4567

 ![port on which app is running](assets/week1/portcheck01.jpg)

+- I checked the app on the browser and it is running but giving the following error

 ![app is running but getting error](assets/week1/err01.jpg)

 ![setting up the environment variables for the app](assets/week1/setupvariables.jpg)